AmateurECE/twardyece-blog/_posts/2025-04-05-Pinning-in-C++.md

 ```

 So that the lifetime checker could ensure we are free of temporal memory safety
 issues.
 C++ has nothing like this.
-Granted, this example is easy to spot.
-It
+Granted, this kind of thing becomes easier
+to spot if you're used to reviewing code for this (or perhaps if you're a Rust
-becomes harder at scale--when there are many member variables, or when we
+programmer).
+It becomes harder at scale--when there are many member variables,
-aren't already familiar with the invariants on `Spi` and `Adc`--for example, if
+or when we aren't already familiar with the invariants on `Spi` and `Adc`--for
-we didn't write them.
+example, if we didn't write them.

 ## Pinned Places